apache/trafficserver/doc/admin/configuration-files/records.config.en.rst

-   Set this variable to ``1`` if you want Traffic Server to serve requests only from origin servers listed in the mapping rules of the ``remap.config`` file.
+   Set this variable to ``1`` if you want Traffic Server to serve requests only from origin servers listed in the mapping rules of the :file:`remap.config` file.
 If a request does not match, then the browser will receive an error.

 .. ts:confvar:: CONFIG proxy.config.url_remap.pristine_host_hdr INT 1